 “Within 10 minutes his back was covered in spots and after another 10 minutes they were over his entire body.
 He was purple from head to toe.

 “The doctors said if I hadn’t gone into his bedroom in the next 30 minutes, we would have woken up to find him gone.”
-What happened before their eyes wasmoving at lightening speed — bacteria multiplying in his blood vessels, creating purple bruises or haemorrhages and releasing toxins into his body.
+What happened before their eyes was meningococcal disease moving at lightening speed — bacteria multiplying in his blood vessels, creating purple bruises or haemorrhages and releasing toxins into his body.

 Princess Margaret Hospital staff swung into action but Robbie’s condition deteriorated as doctors battled to get a catheter line into his swollen body to give him lifesaving antibiotics.

-When meningococcal infection develops into, patients often go into shock, their blood pressure falls and circulation fails in the body’s extremities such as fingers, toes and limbs.
+When meningococcal infection develops into septicaemia, patients often go into shock, their blood pressure falls and circulation fails in the body’s extremities such as fingers, toes and limbs.

 Robbie’s condition spiralled downwards almost on cue.